collapsed-stacks/startups/questions/2939/how-to-add-an-investor-s-money-to-the-authorized-capital.md

 - posted by: [Laxiton6893](https://stackexchange.com/users/2181902/laxiton6893) on 2015-01-09
 - score: 1

-<p>In the US (this may be different in the EU, but I don't think so) no. You set the terms meaning if you wanted to you can get the 500,000 Euro and only give him 10% of the company.
+In the US (this may be different in the EU, but I don't think so) no. You set the terms meaning if you wanted to you can get the 500,000 Euro and only give him 10% of the company.
 The question then comes down to the evaluation, based on the market, revenue, product e.g. is the 500,000 euro worth more then say 10%.
-So you set the terms on what you think is right. </p>
+So you set the terms on what you think is right.

-<p>Side note, I would not give 50% of the business away just to an investor who is giving you money.
-That really won't help you in the long run if the person won't be contributing to the development. </p>
+Side note, I would not give 50% of the business away just to an investor who is giving you money.
+That really won't help you in the long run if the person won't be contributing to the development.